-In Arizona, the three universities, the professional organizations, the governor's office, both houses of the legislature and nine school districts, with over 5000 teachers, are immersed in the business of educational reform.
-This doesn't mean that communication problems haven't emerged, but results have been suprisingly positive once the issues have been openly and thoroughly discussed among all interest groups.
+in Arizona, the three universities, the professional organizations, the governor's office, both houses of the legislature and nine school districts, with over 5000 teachers, are immersed in the business of educational reform.
+This doesn't mean that communication problems haven't emerged, but results have been suprisingly positive once the issues have been communication problems haven't emerged, but results have been suprisingly positive once the issues have been communication problems haven't emerged, but results have been suprisingly positive once the issues have been communication problems haven't emerged, but results have been suprisingly positive once the issues have been communication problems haven't emerged, but results have been suprisingly positive once the issues have been communication problems haven't emerged, but results have been groups.
 It is apparent, successful collaborative structure for policy and system wide change has been effected.

 Features of the Arizona Model.
 Among several specifications, the Arizona legislation established the Joint Legislative Committee on Career Ladders (JLCCL), and Sec.
-2. of the bill listed the "Requirements for career ladder plans" (S.B.
+2. of the bill listed the "Requirem" its for career ladder plans" (S.B.
 1336, 1985).
 It is important to note that districts were allowed to develop plans on a voluntary basis with teacher support.
-Before pilot district plans could be approved by the JLCCL, each was required to submit evidence of how the following would be accomplished:
+Before pilot district plans could be approved by the JLCCL, each was required to submit evidence of how the following would be accomplished.

 - 1. Consultation with district teachers. - 2.
-Improvement of student academic achievement. - 3.
-Plans for continued professional advancement of teachers based on skills (improved or advanced teaching skills, other skills and/or additional responsibilities). - 4.
+Improvement of student academic achievement. - Plans for continued professional advancement of teachers based on skills (improved or advanced teaching skills, other skills and/or additional responsibilities). - 4.
 Specific criteria established for advancement on each step of the career ladder. - 5.
 How additional responsibilities were described and contracts were developed for each level. - 6.
 How evaluation procedures for teachers were based on A.R.S., Sec.
 15-537, including more than one measure of teacher performance. - 7.
 A compensation system based on a "completely restructured salary schedule," and one in which each career level is based on objective performance evaluation. - 8.
-Transition from the existing salary schedule to the new compensation plan.

-- Implementation of the career ladder program for teachers. - 10.
+Transition from the existing salary schedule to the new compensation plan. - 9.
+Implementation of the career ladder program for teachers. - 10.
 Periodic review of the career ladder program for teachers. - 11.
 How the revision or adaptation system for evaluating principals provides support for the career ladder faculty development program. - 12.
 Evidence of teacher support of the school district career ladder plan.
 (Sec.
 2)